 Applicants to the graduate program in linguistics must complete an application form, submit Graduate Record Examination (GRE) General Test scores, and have three letters of recommendation sent to the Department of Linguistics.
-Students whose first language is not English must submit Test of English as a Foreign Language (TOEFL) scores.
 Applications for admission should be submitted as early as possible for the following academic year.

 All applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College on the Graduate College website.